Ukraine: Language

+During the post-WW2 period, the Russification of ethnic Ukrainians, as well as the mass immigration of ethnic Russians, significantly changed the ethnic and linguistic composition of Ukraine's population.
+The change was especially evident in Donbas, where Ukrainian speakers became a minority.

 According to Ukraine's constitution, the state language is Ukrainian.
 Russian is widely spoken in the country, especially in eastern and southern Ukraine.
 Most native Ukrainian speakers know Russian as a second language.
 Russian was the de facto dominant language of the Soviet Union but Ukrainian also held official status in the republic, and in the schools of the Ukrainian SSR, learning Ukrainian was mandatory.